Skip to content

 safe excavating

-Every year in the United States, nearly half a million excavation projects damage underground frameworks like cable and electric lines and pipelines.
-In order to decrease this number, it’s important that you hire a professional excavator that is experienced, has a good policy in place, and follows best practices.
+Every year in the U.S., nearly 500,000 excavation projects damage underground frameworks like cable and electric lines and pipelines.
+To decrease this number, it’s important that you hire a professional excavator that’s experienced, has a good policy in place, and follows best practices.

 Calling 811

-The first step towards a safe excavation project is calling 811 to ensure that the site is safe for digging, and that there are no underground utilities in the way.
-Regardless of whether you’re working on a major project or simply digging a hole in your yard, this is a vital safety step that cannot be skipped.
+The first step towards a safe excavation project is calling 811 to ensure that the site is safe for digging.
+Additionally, make sure there are no underground utilities in the way.
+Regardless of whether you’re working on a major project or digging a hole in your yard, this is a vital safety step that cannot be skipped.

 Calling before you dig can help prevent serious accidents.
 Every 6 minutes, excavation damage is caused by people who do not call before digging.
 This critical phone call alerts operators to mark underground assets before you begin.